Bluetooth mesh concepts

 Every device has a unique device key, which is only known to the provisioner and the device itself.
 The device key is used when configuring a device with new encryption keys (network or application keys) or addresses, in addition to setting other device-specific parameters.
 It can also be used to evict malicious devices from a network by transferring new keys to all the other devices in the network (using their individual device keys when transferring the keys).
 This process is called the key refresh procedure.

 Each encryption layer contains a message integrity check value that validates that the content of the message was encrypted with the indicated encryption keys.

 All mesh message payloads are fully encrypted.
 Message metadata, like source address and message sequence number, is obfuscated with the privacy key derived from the network key, providing limited privacy even for public header fields.

 To guard against malicious devices replaying previous messages, every device keeps a running sequence number, which is used for outbound messages.
 Each mesh message is sent with a unique pair of sequence number and source address.
 When receiving a message, the receiving device stores the sequence number and makes sure that it is more recent than the last sequence number it received from the same source address.

 Bluetooth mesh uses the preset local identity value.
 For more information about the advertisement identity, see Advertisement identity.

-Bluetooth mesh sample Bluetooth: Mesh and peripheral coexistence demonstrates how to perform correct local identity allocation for Bluetooth LE purposes to avoid identity conflict with Bluetooth mesh.
+Bluetooth mesh sample Bluetooth mesh: Coexistence with other LE services demonstrates how to perform correct local identity allocation for Bluetooth LE purposes to avoid identity conflict with Bluetooth mesh.